 Search for more Everyday Power

-Tourists, as well as residents, also have the luxury of using CitiBikes: They are easy to find.
-You can rent one that is parked near the Hudson River, then cycle across town to the East River, park it there and leave it there.
+Tourists, as well as residents, also have the luxury of using CitiBikes.
+They are easy to find, and you can rent one that is parked near the Hudson River.
+Cycle across town to the East River, park it and leave it there.
 You can rent another one anywhere you need it.

-When you feel adventurous in this city, you don’t even need a passport to travel.
-Brighton Beach in Brooklyn is known as “Little Odessa.”It’s only 45 minutes to Russia!
+When you’re feeling adventurous, you don’t even need a passport to travel.
+Brighton Beach in Brooklyn is known as “Little Odessa”, which is like your little Russia right in New York city!

 NYC is a great place to visit – even briefly!